EU—US AND SWISS—US PRIVACY SHIELD FRAMEWORKS & THE GENERAL DATA PROTECTION REGULATION

 Rosetta Stone Ltd. (the "Company") participates in the EU-US and Swiss-US Privacy Shield Frameworks (the "Frameworks").
 Company's participation in the Frameworks applies to personal data received in the United States from the European Union and Switzerland (collectively, "Europe") about employees/contractors/job applicants ("European Human Resources Data"), corporate customer contacts and consumers ("European Customer Data"), and corporate customer's end-users ("European End User Data") (collectively, "European Personal Data").
-We are committed to subjecting such European Personal Data to the Frameworks, including its Principles of Notice, Choice, Accountability for Onward Transfer, Security, Data Integrity and Purpose Limitation, Access, and Recourse, Enforcement and Liability.
+The Framework has been determined as an “adequate” tool for cross-border transfers by the European Commission, including under the General Data Protection Regulation (“GDPR”), which is effective as of May 25, 2018.
+We are committed to meeting the requirements of the GDPR and to subjecting such European Personal Data to the Frameworks, including its Principles of Notice, Choice, Accountability for Onward Transfer, Security, Data Integrity and Purpose Limitation, Access, and Recourse, Enforcement and Liability.
 To learn more about the Frameworks, visit the US Department of Commerce's Privacy Shield here.

 European Personal Data Collection, Use, and Disclosure